 - The drone should weigh below 55 pounds (25kg)

-- Drones must always be flown withing VLOS or a visual observer.
+- Drones must always be flown within VLOS or a visual observer.

-- Must never operate above any person directly under any circumstance.
+- Drones must never operate above any person directly under any circumstance.

 - Drone operations must be conducted in daylight only or 30 minutes before sunrise or after sunset with adequate anti-collision lighting.

 - Drone operations must never impede the path of manned aircraft.

 - The maximum speed of a drone: 100 mph (87 knots)

 - The maximum altitude above ground level (AGL): 400 feet.

 - The minimum weather visibility from a control station must be 3 miles.
 (This means that prominent objects as seen from a control station must be clearly visible from a distance of 3 miles)

 - Operations in other classes of airspace apart from Class G need permission from the ATC through the LAANC system.